-Apart from its academic activities, FiF is also a centre of academic administration.
+Apart from its academic activities, FiF is also a center of academic administration.
 This is an essential part of modern university life.
-On behalf of the Presidential Board and Senate of TU Darmstadt and in cooperation with the FiF Commission and FiF-Fellows, FiF organises and supervises the periodic call for internal TU funding for interdisciplinary research projects.
-In doing so, FiF creates significant accents in the life of the university, scientifically as well as in terms of science policy.
+On behalf of the Presidential Board and Senate of TU Darmstadt and in cooperation with the and FiF Commission, FiF organizes and supervises the periodic call for internal TU funding for interdisciplinary FiF-Fellows.
+In doing so, FiF creates significant accents in the life of the university, scientifically as well as in terms of science policy. research projects

 10 Years of FiF – A review (2009-2019)

 In the course of more than ten years since its foundation in 2008, FiF has become something different from what it was in its initial days.
 The organisation has grown with its tasks.

 This includes tasks of science management (such as the organisation of interdisciplinary project funding at the TU Darmstadt within the framework of the interdisciplinary research funding initiative) as well as the development of new event formats – such as the since 2016, the day of interdisciplinarity since 2017 and the event format FiF Lecture since 2018.
 DenkRäume